 5. Think Cranberry.

 Cranberries naturally contain compounds that can decrease the ability of bacteria to stick to the bladder wall and build up in the urinary tract.
-Consider adding some cranberry juice or fresh cranberries or even cranberry sauce or a handful of sweetened dried cranberries to your daily routine.
+Consider adding a high-quality cranberry supplement, some cranberry juice, fresh cranberries, cranberry sauce, or a handful of dried cranberries to your daily routine.

 A healthy pregnancy sets the foundation for a healthy baby.
-Keeping your urinary tract healthy and preventing any illness ultimately begins with rest, fluids, and a diet rich in fruits and vegetables.
+Keeping your urinary tract healthy during pregnancy ultimately begins with rest, fluids, and a diet rich in fruits and vegetables, including cranberry daily.
 Regular check-ups and conversations with your doctor are essential too.

 Don’t miss an article!
 Sign up for our newsletter below and we’ll let you know when our next article comes out.